Composing MPC with LQR and Neural Network for Amortized Efficiency and Stable Control: Numerical Experiments

-The control objective is to steer the quadcopter to the origin by applying bounded rotations $u_{1}, u_{2}, u_{3}, u_{4} \in [0, 313.96]$ in $\SI{}{\radian\per\second}$ at the four propellers.
-The rotor limits are chosen such that hovering rotor rotations are approximately in the center of the rotor limit.
 The MPC design highlights a sampling interval of $\SI{0.1}{\second}$, a planning horizon $N = 20$, and 16 optimization variables per step, resulting in a LCQP of $\SI{2.0}{\second}$ prediction horizon and 320 variables.
 Nonlinearity is handled by linearization around the equilibrium.
-Because the closed-loop quadcopter dynamics with MPC takes many steps to converge, we choose a way-point MAMPC with